Ajatt-Tools/dictpopup/README.md

 Optional: lynx (for html support)

 ## Setup
 First setup [sdcv](https://github.com/Dushistov/sdcv) according to their github page.
+Optionally copy `config.def.h` to `config.h` and change the configuration.
-Then install with `sudo make install`. \
-Uninstall with `sudo make uninstall`
+Then install with `sudo make install`.
+You can uninstall with `sudo make uninstall`.

 f you would like to automatically lookup a word on every selection, then take a look at the following script: https://github.com/GenjiFujimoto/shell-scripts/blob/main/selautolookup

 ### Anki support
 To enable anki support, open `dictpopup`, set `ANKK_SUPPORT` to `1` and edit the field names according to your anki setup.
+You can add a word by middle clicking the popup and then selecting the sentence you want to add.

 ## Usage
 Call `dictpopup [html] [<WORD>]`.\